-Before all the video geeks start screaming, yes I know there are a billion different settings that can alter encoding times.
+Before all the video geeks start screaming, yes, I know there are a billion different settings that can alter encoding times.
 I did my best to make sure I was encoding like-for-like.

 My hardware doesn’t support AV1 encoding, so my only option is software-based.
-The same 15-second clip, that took 5 minutes for H.265 in software, takes 10 minutes for Av1.
+The same 15-second clip, that took five minutes for H.265 in software, takes 10 minutes for Av1.
 But that wasn’t like-for-like, that was tweaked to get the best performance.
 I tested several different variations of the quality settings and presets, 10 minutes was the best time.
 One variation I ran took 44 minutes.
 44 minutes for 15 seconds of video.
 This is using the SVT-AV1 encoder that Netflix is keen about.
 There are alternatives out there, but they are much slower, like hours and hours, much slower.

 |Encoding of 4K 15 sec clip||SW or HW||Time|

-This means that if I have a 1-hour movie I have edited from my vacation way to somewhere exotic, then to convert it to H.265 using hardware acceleration on my PC will take 80 minutes.
+This means that if I have a one-hour movie I have edited from my vacation way to somewhere exotic, then to convert it to H.265 using hardware acceleration on my PC will take 80 minutes.
 The same file using the current software AV1 encoders will take 40 hours!

 One interesting thing about Google’s claims around AV1 for Duo is that it implies AV1 encoding on the client devices and well as AV1 decoding.
-I emailed Google about this and there were encouraging signs that it was going to tell me some details but its plans for the AV1 codec and Duo, but then everyone on the mailing list fell mysteriously quiet.
+I emailed Google about this and there were encouraging signs that it was going to tell me some details about its plans for the AV1 codec and Duo, but then everyone on the mailing list fell mysteriously quiet.
 If anyone from Google does get back to me, then I will let you know!